ngavu2004/text-to-knowledge-graph/README.md

 #### 🚀 Try the demo:
 https://text-to-knowledge-graph.streamlit.app/

+(Note: the main dev is poor so if you cannot test this out, it means she ran out of OpenAI credit.
+You can wait for her to deploy a model herself or reproduce the project with the instructions below.)

 ## Features

 - Paste any descriptive text and generate a knowledge graph using GPT-4.